 Updated Davis Shores home on gorgeous corner lot.
-Walking distance to Bridge of Lions and Historic District
+Walking distance to Bridge of Lions and Historic District, a home to live in or a fantastic investment property.

 Meet Sean Hess.

 Lots of light and lovely wood floors in the big, big living area highlight a fireplace surrounded by built-ins.
-A cozy, upgraded kitchen with beautiful granite counters and stainless appliances includes a breakfast nook with plenty of windows.
+A pretty galley kitchen with updated counters, back-splash, and stainless appliances includes a breakfast nook with plenty of windows and those gorgeous wood floor.
 The two bedrooms have relaxed color schemes and peaceful, meditative qualities.
-The home’s single bath is cute and tidy.
+The home’s single bath is cute with a pedestal sink, shower, and tub.

 Outside you’ll find big trees with plenty of shade, the trunks strong and substantial enough to string a hammock between—where you’ll likely fall asleep with a book propped on your nose.
 Your drive is welcoming, and done in pavers.
 On chilly days, of which there are precious few in Florida, you can retreat inside to your cozy sunroom and its enclosed glass porch.